International Hybrid-Technical

 TCMEs allow a stateless AI model to be instructed to privately verify model container and workload code to detect banned patterns and red-line violations (e.g. RSI, unapproved architecture, or dangerous algorithms).
 These Trusted Capable Models are 'trusted' in that they act as a neutral mediating party with agreed objective (set of instructions) and output.
 They operate within a sealed environment, outputting a verification report without disclosing intellectual property details.

-They are not infallible as they are limited by the confidence and capabilities of the underlying models (Trusted Capable Models).
+They are not infallible as they are limited by the confidence and capabilities of the underlying models (Capable Models).
 Despite this, they are an invaluable tool to explore closed-source code bases and private post-Workload output.

 Mitigation